Diazepam (Into the rectum)

 Diastat, Diastat AcuDialThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to diazepam, if you are pregnant or breastfeeding, or if you have narrow-angle glaucoma.
+Do not use it if you had an allergic reaction to diazepam, if you have narrow-angle glaucoma.

 How to Use This Medicine: